austinEng/nested-interval-tree/README.md

   // do stuff
 });

-// retrieve all direct children and the nodes overlapping this node in the same interval tree tag.children(function (err, nodes) {
+// retrieve all direct children and the nodes overlapping this node
+// in the same interval tree
+tag.children(function (err, nodes) {
   // do stuff
 });

 // retrieve all descendents.
-This includes children, overlapping nodes, all their children and overlapping nodes, etc. tag.descendants(function (err, nodes) {
+This includes children, overlapping nodes, all their
+// children and overlapping nodes, etc. tag.descendants(function (err, nodes) {
   // do stuff
 });

 // retrieve a node's parent.
-For interval trees, this is not the containing interval but rather the node to which the interval tree belongs tag.parent(function (err, node) {
+For numerical nodes, this is not the containing interval
+// but rather the node to which the interval tree belongs tag.parent(function (err, node) {
   // do stuff
 });